One of the ways in which the French customs authorities help to protect national territory is by inspecting pets’ health and travel documents.

 - at least three months before travelling, you should ask for a rabies antibody titration test (laboratory test of a blood sample to ensure that the anti-rabies vaccination is effective) to be performed at an EU-authorised laboratory (there is a list of rabies testing authorised laboratories on the Europa website).

 The result of the titration test, which must be higher than or equal to 0.5 UI/litre, will be valid for the animal’s entire lifetime, provided that the anti-rabies vaccination is kept permanently valid (booster shots administered within the stipulated time limit).

-Do not forget to ask an official veterinarian of the country of origin to draw up a health certificate in compliance with the model shown in Annex IV, Part 1 of Regulation 577/2013 of 28 June 2013.
+Do not forget to ask an official veterinarian of the country of origin to draw up a health certificate in compliance with the model shown in Annex IV, Part 1 of Regulation 577/2013 of 28 June 2013 as amended.
 The certificate contains the information mentioned above (identification, anti-rabies vaccination and antibody titration test where applicable).

 You will have to present this health certificate together with the documents relating to vaccination and the antibody test to the customs authorities carrying out the inspection.

-For health and safety reasons, bringing domestic carnivores less than three months old and not vaccinated for rabies into France is strictly prohibited.
+For health and safety reasons, bringing domestic carnivores less than 16 weeks old, even vaccinated for rabies, into France is strictly prohibited.

 However, rules on the movement and ownership of Category 2 dogs apply.

 Please also note that on French territory, Category 2 dogs must be muzzled and kept on a leash on public thoroughfares, in public places and on public transport.

 Birds (except chickens, turkeys, guinea fowl, ducks, geese, quails, pigeons, pheasants, partridges, as well as ratites (Ratitae))